hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_a_stylized_illustration_of_a_f_5f552a73-739c-4716-ad61-9e710bdb8c2a-0_3.content.md

 ## Contact Us

 If you have any questions or feedback, we would love to hear from you.
-Please feel free to contact us at [email protected] or via our social media channels:
+Please feel free to contact us at me@pavolhejny.com or via our social media channels:

 -   Twitter: [@ProductivityHQ](#)
 -   Facebook: [@ProductivityHQ](#)